Encharted Cook

 Classic Potato Salad

-This Classic Potato Salad features hard-boiled eggs, crisp green celery, and a simple recipe for an old-fashioned potato salad dressing.
+This Classic Potato Salad features Yukon gold potatoes, hard-boiled eggs, crisp green celery, and a simple recipe for a potato salad dressing.

 Prevent your screen from going dark